neu-se/CS4910-7580-Spring-2023/assessments/project.md

 ### Proposal re-submission
 If your project proposal is submitted on time, but is not sufficiently detailed that I can judge whether your project is feasible or not, I will provide you with detailed feedback, and ask you to re-submit the project proposal.
 If you then re-submit the proposal, this will not have any negative impact on your grade.

+## The Project Status Update
+The project status update should reflect on the progress that you have made thus far and outline the work that remains to be done on your project.
+The status update should address the following points:

+1. What have you accomplished?
+2. What challenges have you encountered?
+3. Are there any difficulties that are currently preventing you from making progress?
+4. What tasks do you still need to complete?
+5. Do you believe that your original proposal is still feasible?
+If no, what modifications to your original proposal would make it more feasible.

+The project status update should be roughly 2-4 paragraphs long.

+The project status update is due on March 16th at 11:59pm, submitted via Canvas.

+A good-faith, on-time attempt to answer the questions above is necessary to receive a "check" on the project overall (see overall project grading rubric below).

 ## The Project Report
-In addition to producing a code artifact (e.g. your project implementation), you will also writeup a final project report that describes your experience implementing and evaluating your project.
+In addition to producing a code artifact (e.g. your project implementation), you will also write up a final project report that describes your experience implementing and evaluating your project.
 The maximum length of the project report is ten pages, not including figures and/or references.
 As they say, "a picture is worth a thousand words" --- we expect that there will be at least some figures in every project report (e.g. architectural diagrams, screenshots, evaluation results, etc.).
 Please consider ten pages as an absolute upper-bound on length: shorter may be better than longer, and a 3-5 page report that contains everything that we need to know is fine.

 The final report should contain the following sections (feel free to add additional sections; the sections below are required):